Skip to Content

 Conclusion

-Today, geologists use various tools, from simple traditional ones such as a hammer, compass, and loupe to modern high-tech equipment such as multiple geophysical instruments, GPS, and more.
+Geologists now employ a variety of tools, ranging from simple classical tools like a hammer, compass, and loupe to sophisticated high-tech equipment like several geophysical instruments, GPS, and more.

 We recommend using some tools for those involved in prospecting and rockhounding.
 These tools include: